 Above: A rope hammock remains pristine when kept indoors.
 This one is off the coast of Sicily; photograph via The Travel Files.

 Object Lessons columnist Megan Wilson is the owner of Ancient Industries and curator of the Remodelista 100 presented in the Remodelista book.
-Watch for her column every Tuesday, and have a look at her past lessons on the Eames Lounge Chair, Atlas Pepper Mill, and Sheila Maid Clothes Drying Rack.
+Have a look at her past lessons on the Eames Lounge Chair, Atlas Pepper Mill, and Sheila Maid Clothes Drying Rack.